lennartcl/shellsync/README.md

 sh `ls`;      // print file listing of /tmp to stdout
 ```

+Note how the above uses ES6 [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals),
+calling the `sh` function without parentheses.
+This makes the invocations slightly shorter allows shellsync to safely quote any values passed to it.

 Use `sh.val`, `sh.vals`, or `sh.json` to capture values:

 ```